Research scope

 Standard LunAres Data will be gathered and available for the researchers during the mission.
 Currently, there can be more than 50 different types of data gathered.
 The LunAres Data concerns human and environmental telemetry, and mission architecture.
 To learn more regarding the available Standard Data, fill in the research proposal form.

-Submit a research proposal - submissions reopened in February 2026
+Submit a research proposal

 To submit your research project please follow the steps:

-- Fill out our Preliminary Research Form
+- Fill out our Research Proposal Form.

 - Have an interview with us to discuss further details.